 Fixing the PC version of SADX

-First of all, let’s have a look at some mods that fix issues in SADX, make it more like the Dreamcast version or just improve it in general:
+First, let’s have a look at some mods that fix issues in SADX, make it more like the Dreamcast version or just improve it in general:

 • SADX Fixed Edition (SADXFE) by SonicFreak94 – fixes a bunch of bugs in the 2004 PC port and adds some minor features.
 Does not restore Dreamcast assets.